Skip to content

 → Text sent to embedding API (4096 dimensions)

-→ Record upserted in oc_document_embeddings table
+→ Record stored in database

 Database Record Fields